gmarquis/PyWebCalc/README.md

 Python and Numpy for "string to function" math calculations.

-The application was designed to execute from s3 or lambda, pulling css and source from public s3.
+The application was designed to execute from s3 or lambda, pulling css and source-code from public s3.

 Terraform IAC to build the project is included.